Recommended Equips Guide

 Answer: 14.5%.
 14.5% will reliably give you the same range as a 2h sword.
 NOT 15 ATTACK, 15 PERCENT.
 Take the total attack of both users, and multiply the 2h's setup by 1.145.
 Subtract your equips.
 THAT is your attack shield to match DPH.

-2. How much attack do I need on a shield to MATCH DPM?
+- How much attack do I need on a shield to MATCH DPH with a 2h sword that has the same attack?

 Answer: None.
 Unless you're trying to match a Lionheart or Japanese map (its impossible and not worth doing), or a Stonetooth, the speed advantage of 1h swords means that generally, you can spend the money on a better weapon and beat the 2h sword's DPM.
 A 110 attack Fraute will beat a 105 attack 2h sword...and still be cheaper.